The easiest and most secure authentication method is IP Authentication. To use IP Authentication:

-The system does not allow the same IP to be authenticated for multiple accounts.
+You can have multiple ProxyMesh accounts, but the system does not allow the same IP to be authenticated for multiple accounts.
 An attempt to do so will trigger a message that the IP is already in the system.

 An authenticated IP becomes a primary key in the ProxyMesh database and is not unique to a single account.
 With multiple accounts authorizing the same IP, a proxy server could not determine which account was making a request.

 If you have a dynamic, frequently changing IP, then you may want to use domain authentication with a dynamic DNS service such as No-IP.
 Once you have dynamic DNS setup, you can add your domain on the same page where you add IP addresses.
 Domains are resolved every 10 minutes, causing a potential lag between the DNS IP change, and ProxyMesh's receipt of the update, but this method can work well for you.